Los Angeles Airport

 Pets Unstressing Passengers (PUP)

 One of the most likeable facilities at LAX is the PUP program.
 Because travelling can be stressful for many people, the PUP program aims to provide comfort and stress relief by giving passengers the opportunity to interact with pets.
-The volunteers bring along their own dogs, are registered with Therapy Dogs Inc., and invite you to pat, hug, kiss and take pictures with the PUPs when travelling through LAX.
+The volunteers bring along their own dogs, are registered with the Alliance of Therapy Dogs, and invite you to pat, hug, kiss and take pictures with the PUPs when travelling through LAX.

 What are the other services and facilities?